Blood-colored Woodpecker

 About the Blood-colored Woodpecker

 The Blood-colored Woodpecker belongs to the family Picidae, within the order Piciformes.
-These birds typically live typically 4-5 years, with a maximum recorded age of 8 years..
+These birds typically live typically around 5-7 years, with some individuals reaching up to 10 years..

 How to Identify a Blood-colored Woodpecker